graphql/graphql-scalars/README.md

 available reference documents.
 We will permit small edits which do not change specification semantics, such as typo fixes.

-A new version of a Custom Scalar specification should have a new scalar name, either with a number appended such as `<scalar-name>2`, or a different name such as `OffsetDateTime` to differentiate from `DateTime`.
+A new version of a Custom Scalar specification must use a new url but may still recommend using the old name.

+For example, `scalars/contributed/my_username/date-time-v2.md` may recommend to use `DateTime` for the scalar name.

+You may use `-v<version>` suffix to indicate new versions but this is not a requirement.

 ## Licensing